frame11/VAPy/README.md

 `$ python3 Profiles.py`

 Select "add" and provide a profile name, Voat login credentials, and API key when prompted.
-That's all there is to it.
+Creating a profile will simplify proper initialization of a VAPy instance, but this step is optional.

 After creating a profile, VAPy can handle OAuth2 authentication with the Voat API.
 Voat usernames and API keys and tokens are encrytped in a locally persistent database.
 As a Voat password is required for Voat API token generation, that same Voat password is used as the encryption passphrase to eliminate the need for two passwords per profile.
 Voat passwords are not stored within the local database.